 The economic impacts of COVID have been widely discussed.
 With bars, restaurants, and taprooms closing their doors on-premise sales have slowed since March.

-These on-premise losses led to large gains in off-premise-sales, but we want to know if overall sales have gone down.
+These losses in draft beer sales led to large gains in off-premise-sales, but we want to know if overall sales have gone down.
 The economic effects of COVID increased consumers’ price-sensitivity, especially when it comes to beer.
 So, although most consumers haven’t slowed down their drinking, many have switched lower quality beverages.
 Brewers offering solely premium beer with a price to match are taking more of a hit.
 On the other hand, the Coors and Budweisers of the world are seeing noteworthy sales boosts on their cheapest brands.

 Bart Watson--chief economist for the Brewers Association had some insights on, “The Coming Challenges Facing Craft Brewers”.
-For packaging breweries, he noted, the short-term effects will be mixed and hard to predict.
+For packaging breweries, the short-term effects will be mixed and hard to predict.
 Some consumers may buy more beer as they begin social isolation.
 Others may buy less, stocking up on necessities.
 However, March sales have been promising.
 Throughout the month, year over year beer sales hovered around 3-6% up from last year.
 The week of March 15 was especially big for craft breweries, craft beer sales were up 25% YoY.
 Also noteworthy is the increase in sales of 12-packs and the slow down of 6-packs.

 Watson went on to point out some crucial questions that will need to be answered before we’ll know what the beer industry might look like over the next few years.
 1) Are we headed into a recession and, 2) Will COVID impact supply or demand more.
 In the case of a recession, he looks at quarterly YoY shipment data from the Beer Institute.
 The shaded gray areas are the two most recent recessions.